Share Windows Media Player content from a folder on a network share

 This will enable sharing of media from a network location.

-For adding network locations to a library, they must normally either be indexed remotely or made available offline.
+Adding network locations to a library must normally be indexed remotely or made available offline.

 Windows Media Player maintains its own database, and hence it is able to add non-indexed locations to a library.